 B2B Articles - December 21, 2020

 Account-based marketing (ABM) is an increasingly popular strategy in the B2B industry.
-Known for closing more qualified leads, ABM yields a higher ROI; 71% of ABM marketers cited a higher return compared to traditional marketing initiatives.
+Known for closing more qualified leads, ABM yields a higher ROI; 71% of ABM marketers cited a higher return than traditional marketing initiatives.
 ABM budgets have increased 21% in the last year, according to ITSMA, making this a much-watched strategy for any B2B company.

 Account-based marketing comes with its challenges.
 LinkedIn's study found that B2B marketers struggle to find reliable data, create personalized content at scale, prove effectiveness on the sales pipeline, and develop content for the buyer group.